Mayeu/OmniFocus-Level-Up/README.md

 ## :warning: WARNING :warning:

 This may break your Habitica.
 It should not break your OmniFocus (it only read stuff), but remember that:

 [img/i-have-no-idea-what-im-doing-doing.jpg]

+## How to use

+Work in progress, you are on your own for know!